 Time Flies describes the genesis of Porcupine Tree from founder Steven Wilson’s bedroom through their entire existence, reviewing their seventeen year career and ten studio albums.
 Drawing on original and archive interviews with band members, friends and people connected to Porcupine Tree, this unauthorised biography offers a perfectly complete critical look at arguably the UK’s last great prog rock band.

 The book is available in two versions, both produced to the highest standards.
 The Classic edition is a 272-page hardback presented in a choice of four different cover designs.
-The Signature edition includes the Classic edition in a specially designed presentation box, which will be signed and numbered by the author and come with 3 unpublished, numbered, 10×8 photographs exclusive to the book.
+The Signature edition includes the Classic edition in a specially designed presentation box, which is signed by the author and comes with 3 unpublished 10×8 photographs exclusive to the book.

 |Feature||Classic edition||Signature edition|